MillenniumMachines/Milo-v1.5/docs/faq.md

 ---

-### What materials can the Milo V1.5 be used with?
+### What materials can the Milo V1.5 be used on?

-This depends on the strength of your critical parts and the tooling you have, but the stock machine is capable of cutting wood and aluminium effectively.
-A machine with aluminium XY and Z gantry plates is even able to mill certain Steels (with caveats!).
+This depends on the strength of your critical parts and the tooling you have, but the stock machine is capable of cutting wood and aluminium effectively, and should also be capable of operations in mild steel (with caveats!)

+---

+### What sort of repeatable tolerances can I expect with Milo V1.5?

+This depends on a large number of factors.
+Every step in the build process has an impact on how accurate your machine is, and the more meticulous you are about making sure rails, axes and lead-screws are aligned, anti-backlash nuts are properly preloaded and bearing stacks are suitably locked, the more accurate you can expect your machine to be.

+Likewise, if you choose to use 3D printed XY and Z gantry plates instead of the suggested metal ones, then you will also see a negative impact on accuracy and repeatability.

+You must also remember that Milo is **not** a professional grade machine, and you should temper your expectations accordingly.
+For a machine that can be built for the cost of an expensive 3D printer, Milo is incredibly capable, but because of the design choices made to make it available at this cost, it will take a bit of effort to keep it at the levels of reliability and repeatability that it is capable of.

+If you're looking for numbers - a Milo built following the assembly instructions with no further tweaking will be able to hold tolerances of +-0.1mm with 3D printed XY and Z gantry plates, and approaching +-0.03mm or lower with metal gantry plates and FMJ.

+*[FMJ]: Full Metal Jacket

 ---